 An interesting fact is that Gustav Stenzel's sister, Emilie Stenzel Rohde was married to Karl Friederich Rohde.
 Gustav's wife, Wilhelmine Rohde Stenzel's brother was Karl Friederich Rohde.
 Another one of Gustav Stenzel's sisters was Auguste Stenzel Diener.

 Wilhelmine Rohde Stenzel was born in Colbintz/Koblentz, Germany.
-Gustav and Wilhelmine Rohde Stenzel lived in Gorkow, Germany - their children Wilhelm, August and Bertha were born in Wollschow, Germany.
+Gustav was born in Rothen Klempenow, Germany.
+Gustav and Wilhelmine Rohde Stenzel lived in Wollschow, Germany - their children Wilhelm, August and Bertha were born in Wollschow, Germany.
 Karl and Emilie Stenzel Rohde's daughter, Wilhelmine, was born in Boock, Germany; their other children, Auguste and Gustav, were born in Gorkow, Germany.
 William and Augusta Stenzel Diener were from Boock, Germany.

 The Roggows, Kraatz, and Koeppens were from Gorkow, Germany.
 The towns of Gorkow, Koblentz, and Boock, were in the Kreis (districts of Randow, Province Pommern, Duetschland, and is now in Mecklenburg-Western Pomerania (federal state), Uecker Randow (district) Germany.
 Just over the state line is the town of Wollschow, Province of Brandenburg, Duetschland and is now Brandenburg (federal state), Germany.
 These towns are located in the northeast corner of Germany near the border of Poland, just to the east.

 map information researched and gathered by Brad and Jackie Rohde from St. Peter's Evangelical Lutheran Church Records